magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 file hosted in the `src/valip/java` directory, copy all the symbols' definitions and append them in the `predicates.cljc` source file.

-While you are there, introduce the `#?` reader macro to inform the compiler that these definition are specific for the JVM platform.
+While you are at it, introduce the `#?` reader macro to inform the compiler that these definition are specific for the JVM platform.
 This way you're partially anticipating the Step 6: